 "I’m aware," the fan simply responded.

-Watch: The fan who attacked Randy Orton cuts a strange promo at Randy Orton
+Watch: The fan who attacked Randy Orton cuts a strange promo on Randy Orton

 Speculation The Fan Attack Was a Work, Orton Comments